 Overall, I like the shorter, more plot-focused narratives found within this book.
 The characters are not Fraser's best, but there are memorable moments throughout--and, to be honest, I think Flashman x Holmes is a lot of fun.
 He doesn't overdo it.

-But like Flashman and the Dragon, Flashman and the Tiger lacks the emotional heights of the series' best novels, and it doesn't try to delve into historical tragedy as Fraser's other books do.
-Flashman is at his best when he's embroiled in global political schemes and lost within an epic sea of war and action, forced to do great things despite his rotten heart.
-Here, he mostly just runs away from bad guys and whines.
+But like Flashman and the Dragon, Flashman and the Tiger lacks the emotional heights of the earlier books.
+The best Flashman moments leap unflinchingly into historical tragedy, and there’s no space for that in the more personal narratives presented here.
+I want to see Flashman embroiled in political schemes, lost within an epic sea of war and action, forced to do great things despite his rotten heart.
+Here, he mostly just runs away from bad guys and whines a lot.

 That can be funny.
 But it's not much more than that.